edgard/murailobot/memory-bank/activeContext.md

 - Factory functions for handlers create consistent initialization patterns and dependency injection
 - Explicit context management with timeouts prevents resource leaks in long-running operations
 - Structured logging with operation timing provides valuable diagnostic information
 - Separating core system instructions (like bot capabilities) from response formatting instructions (like avoiding prefixes) in AI prompts leads to cleaner and more maintainable prompt management.
+Parameterizing prompts (e.g. `MentionSystemInstructionHeader`) enhances flexibility.
+- Detailed guidelines and examples in `ProfileAnalyzerSystemInstruction` are crucial for consistent and high-quality AI output for user profiling.
+- Regular dead code analysis is beneficial for maintaining codebase health.